Introduction

 • TESS Transiting Exoplanet Survey Satellite

 Dr. Provencal's group has several ongoing research projects which you can learn more about below.
-The group members are also educational associates at MCAO where they host Public, Family, and Children's Programs.
-They also use the 24" telescope in their research, as well as the 1.3-m telescope which should begin science operations in Spring 2025.
+The group members are also Educational and Technical Associates at MCAO where they host Public, Family, and Children's Programs.
+They also use the 24" telescope and the 1.3-m telescope in their research.
 Group members are also teaching assistants at the University of Delaware, where they have taught a variety of labs and discussion sections.